mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-stats-frontend/index.md

 excerpt: How to configure the statistics port dynamically for Edge-LB load balancing
 enterprise: true
 ---

 You can configure the port used as the endpoint for viewing Edge-LB load balancing statistics.
 By default, you view load balancing statistics by connecting to the public agent IP address using the `haproxy?stats` endpoint and port 9090.
-However, you can choose to manually specify the statistics port you want to use or have Edge-LB automatically assign a port by setting a configuration option.
+However, you can choose to specify the statistics port you want to use manually, or have Edge-LB automatically assign a port by setting a configuration option.

 # Before you begin
-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+You must have:
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS&trade; cluster.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* The `edgelb` command-line interface (CLI) installed.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 # Configuring dynamic selection of the stats port
 With Edge-LB, you can dynamically assign the port used to access load balancing statistics by modifying the Edge-LB pool configuration file.
 Through the settings in the pool configuration file, you can control whether Edge-LB should use a predefined port or automatically assign a port for accessing load balancing statistics.

-Because you control this setting in the pool configuration file, and therefore, for a given set of Edge-LB pool instances, you can choose to deploy separate pool configuration files for services that should use the default port, a predefined port, or a dynamically-assigned port.
+Because you control this setting in the pool configuration file, for a given set of Edge-LB pool instances, you can choose to deploy separate pool configuration files for services that should use the default port, a predefined port, or a dynamically-assigned port.

 # Create the sample pool configuration file